Updated: March 2022

-Almost every e-cig mod is loaded with tons of features, ranging from the essentials like variable wattage through to useful extras like pass-through charging right down to things not everyone will need like stealth mode.
-So when you’re choosing an e-cig mod, it’s helpful to learn a bit about each feature to give you an idea of what’s most important to you.
+Almost every vape mod is loaded with features, ranging from the essentials like variable wattage through to useful extras like smart mode, right down to things not everyone will need like stealth mode.
+So when you’re choosing a mod, it’s helpful to learn a bit about each feature to give you an idea of what’s most important to you.

-(For more explanation of different mod features see our guide on advanced vape modes.)
+(For more explanation of different mod features see our guide to advanced vape modes.)

-Most mods allow you to adjust the wattage going to your atomizer, and can be classed as “variable wattage” (or VW) mods.
+Most mods allow you to adjust the power/wattage going to your coil and can be classed as “variable wattage” (or VW) mods.

-The range of power settings available is one of the simplest things to think about when you’re choosing a mod.
+The range of power available is one of the simplest things to think about when you’re choosing a mod.
 Generally speaking, a wider range is better, but most vapers don’t need anything especially powerful.
 There are few coils that handle the maximum wattage of a powerful device, so these are really only relevant to vapers who build their own coils.

-The range of temperatures available on a TC mod can vary, but the Innokin Kroma-A is a good example, offering a temperature range of 150 – 315C / 300 – 600F.
+The range of temperatures available on a TC mod can vary, but the Aspire Zelos 3 mod is a good example, offering a temperature range of 100 – 315°C / 200 – 600°F.

 TC vaping requires either nickel, titanium or stainless steel coils.
 Most modern TC mods support all of these coil materials, but this is definitely worth checking before you buy.

-When you use TC mode, your mod still fires at a specific wattage when you first start to vape.
+When you start to vape, your mod fires at a specific wattage.

 On some devices, this wattage is fixed, often at the maximum wattage allowed by the mod.
-However, the best-performing TC mods allow you to adjust the “ramp up” (i.e. starting) wattage to suit your preferences.
+However, other mods allow you to adjust the “ramp up” (i.e. starting) wattage to suit your preferences.
 You can increase it for a harder hit and decrease it for a softer hit.
 Some devices even allow you to adjust the wattage throughout the inhale.

-Most mods don’t have too many output options beyond wattage mode, temperature control mode and sometimes “bypass” mode which delivers the full power of the battery to the coil.
-Some mods do offer additional options, though, with devices like the Vaporesso Target Mini Mod offering different preheat modes for your output.
+Most mods don’t have too many output options beyond VW, temperature control and sometimes “bypass” mode which delivers the full power of the battery to the coil.
+Some mods do offer additional options though, with devices like the Smok G-Priv 3 offering different preheat modes for your output.

 Setting the output strength to “soft” gives you a gentler start to your puff, and choosing “hard” gives you boosted power at first to offer a harder-hitting vape.
 While many vapers will stick to “norm” (i.e. normal) output mode, the extra options are great if you’re looking for some extra control over your experience.
 (And yes, it’s essentially the same as Ramp Up mode but with a different name.)

-The battery is one of the most important parts of any e-cigarette, from cigalikes to mods.
-And one of the most important things to think about when looking at different batteries is their “capacity.”
+The battery is one of the most important parts of any vape device, from basic cigalikes to high-powered, feature-rich mods.
+One of the most important things to think about when looking at different devices is their battery capacity.

 This basically tells you how much battery life you’ll get out of each charge, and is represented by a number followed by mAh.
 If you’re interested in what this all means, it’s explained in more detail in this post on voltage, watts and ohms.